Two dead, three injured in shooting at Carrollton Korean markets

 Police were dispatched to the 4000 block of Texas 121 shortly before 10 a.m.
 Tuesday morning in response to reports of the shooting and possible wounded people, Arredondo said.
 When officers arrived, they located “victims of apparent gunshot wounds.”

-The shooting encompasses “multiple scenes” across the K Towne shopping plaza at State Highway 121 and Hebron Parkway, Arredondo said.
-Additionally, there is an active scene at another shopping plaza, known locally as “Koreatown,” at I-35 and the President George Bush Turnpike.
+The shooting encompassed “multiple scenes” across the K Towne shopping plaza at Texas 121 and Hebron Parkway, Arredondo said.
+Additionally, there was an active scene at another shopping plaza, known locally as “Koreatown,” at Interstate 35 and the President George Bush Turnpike.

-A 69-year-old Asian man, Seung Han Ho, was arrested after a foot chase at the second location, at a nearby H Mart, Arredondo said.
+Han was arrested after a foot chase at the second location, at a nearby H Mart, Arredondo said.